tensorflow/tensorflow/g3doc/LangRef.md

 where a variable is never allowed - e.g. the index of a [`dim` operation](#dim-operation), or the stride of a convolution.
 They consist of a name and a [concrete attribute value](#attribute-values).
-It is possible to attach attributes to operations, functions, and function arguments.
+It is possible to attach attributes to operations.
 The set of expected attributes, their structure, and their interpretation are all contextually dependent on what they are attached to.

 There are two main classes of attributes; dependent and dialect.
 Dependent attributes derive their structure and meaning from what they are attached to,